-The School will inform Ofsted where it is satisfied that a person working in early or later year's childcare is disqualified from doing so.
-Staff who are disqualified, including by association, may apply to Ofsted for a waiver of disqualification, unless they are barred from working with children.
+Staff who are disqualified, including by association, may apply to the relevant body for a waiver of disqualification, unless they are barred from working with children.

 Volunteers

 The School will assess whether any person volunteering their services to the School is likely to be involved in 'regulated activity' (as defined in the Safeguarding Vulnerable Groups Act 2006 as amended by the Protection of Freedoms Act 2012).